green-haskell/dramEnergyMeasuring/README.md

 bash ./dramEnergyMeasuring/installDependencies.sh

-\#To run: as root, in each abstraction directory
+\#To run all benchmarks, as root:

-make 2>&1 | tee fullOutput.txt
+cd dramEnergyMeasuring ; bash ./runAll.sh